 - Ensure data security standards are applied to pipelines.

 - Make reports on every aspect of the data team’s processes and the data lifecycle.

-The DataOps Engineer is a cousin of the DevOps Engineer, but with familiarity with data ecosystem tools and methods.
-What’s great and challenging about the role is that it requires a number of different skills in a wide range of domains.
+The DataOps Engineer is a cousin of the DevOps Engineer but with familiarity with data ecosystem tools and methods.
+What’s great and challenging about the role is that it requires several different skills in a wide range of domains.
 The skillset for a DataOps Engineer is as follows:

 - A Scripting Language: Python, Bash

 - Process Skills: Agile methods & tools like JIRA

 - Familiarity with the toolchain your data engineers, scientists, analysts and governance team use

 As a manager or team leader, you may be wondering whether you neDataOps-type DataOps Engineer and how much of your team’s resources need to be devoted to DataOps.
 There is no one right answer that fits all organizations.
 Cutting-edge software development teams spend about 23% of their time on DevOps.
 Data teams currently spend about 3% of their time on DataOps type tasks.
 We recommend increasing this level to about 15%.
 That could be achieved by involving everyone or by hiring a dedicated resource.
 The point is that investment in DataOps will pay back big time.